 Your major represents only a portion of your degree requirements.
 With the help of your academic advisor, you may be able to combine several areas of interest by adding minors or certificates.

 Many students earn a minor as well.
 Recently, the most popular examples are Psychology, Linguistics, Spanish, and Human Development and Family Studies within the School of Public Health.

 Working with faculty

-When pursuing a Speech and Hearing Sciences B.S. degree, you work with faculty who have expertise and experience in many fields.
+When pursuing a Speech, Language and Hearing Sciences B.S. degree, you work with faculty who have expertise and experience in many fields.
 Take advantage of office hours to talk with your instructors about your performance in class, the content of readings and assignments, and how the course helps you work toward your goals.

 Students have the opportunity to work in faculty labs to gain the necessary experience to apply to a graduate program.
 This gives you experience conducting research in a variety of topics relevant to the speech and hearing sciences.